-The Concordat to Support the Career Development of Researchers is an agreement between the funders and employers of researchers in the UK.
-It sets out the expectations and responsibilities of each stakeholder in researcher careers: researchers themselves, their managers, employers and funders.
+The Concordat to Support the Career Development of Researchers is an agreement between the funders and employers of researchers in the UK to improve the employment and support for researchers and researcher careers.
+It sets out the obligations of each stakeholder in researcher careers: researchers themselves, their managers, institutions and funders.

 Implementation of the Concordat